aydindemircioglu/MixMex/readme.md

 ===================

-- There seem to exist a SVM model under pylearn2/models/svm.py. i did only see that towards the end of the day, so i ignore it basically.f
+- There seem to exist a SVM model under pylearn2/models/svm.py. i did only see that towards the end of the day, so i ignore it basically.

 Problems